Bonsanto/simple-http/README.md

 });
 ```

 - Using the embedded `$http` methods.
-If header is not set it supposes that a JSON will be send.
+If the header is not passed as argument, then the library supposes that a **JSON** will be sent.

 ```javascript
 $http.get("./Bonsanto", {